JC-CC-UNI/jc-cc-uni/README.md

-## Hi there 👋
+# Hi there, I am Jorge 👋

-My name is Jorge, I'm from Perú and I'm an Data Architect.
+My nickname is JC, I'm from Perú and I'm a data addict with a solid background in computer science.

-* Currently working for [@bitsoex](https://github.com/bitsoex) as a Principal SRE
+* Currently working for Qualifacts as a Data Architect
-* I have a [YouTube channel](https://youtube.com/peladonerd) (in Spanish) about SRE technologies like Docker and Kubernetes.

 ## Skills